diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```hadoop
 hdfs fsck / -files -blocks
 ```
-The namenode manages the filesystem namespace.It maintains the filesystem tree and the metadata for all the files and directories in the tree.
-This information is stored persistently on the local disk in the form of two files: the namespace image and the edit log.
-The namenode also knows the datanodes on which all the blocks for a given file are located; however, it does not store block locations persistently, because this information is reconstructed from datanodes when the system starts.
+The namenode manages the filesystem namespace.
+It maintains the filesystem tree and the metadata for all the files and directories in the tree.
+This information is stored persistently on the local disk in the form of two files: `the namespace image and the edit log`.
+The namenode also knows the datanodes on which all the blocks for a given file are located; however, `it does not store block locations persistently, because this information is reconstructed from datanodes when the system starts`.

 Datanodes are the workhorses of the filesystem.
 They store and retrieve blocks when they are told to (by clients or the namenode), and `they report back to the namenode periodically with lists of blocks that they are storing`.